OISF/suricata/doc/userguide/configuration/multi-tenant.rst

 * `mappings`:

   * VLAN id or device: The outermost VLAN is used to match.
+  * VLAN inner id: Required with the selector ``vlan-pair``; both VLAN values are used to match.
   * tenant id: tenant to associate with the VLAN id or device

 ::

   multi-detect:
     enabled: yes
-    #selector: direct # direct or vlan
+    #selector: direct # direct or vlan, vlan-pair
     selector: vlan
     loaders: 3